Wisłoka Dębica: Supporters

-Wisłoka is famous for its die-hard fans.
-Even in times of club's misery, its supporters always attended various games and strongly believed that the good times would be back.
-Fans' support is very strong to this day – it is the supporters who purchased plastic seats and then mounted them in the stands.
+Wisłoka is famous for its fans.
+Even in times when the club is struggling, the supporters of the club attend various games to show their support to the team and believe that the club will be not struggling soon.
+The fans' support still maintains a big following to this day – it is actually the supporters who put the seats in the stadium’s stands.
 In the mid-2000s, the fans created their own association, called Nasz KS, which financially supports the club.
 A very large factor of the success was the player Edward Kaczor.

 Supporters of Wisłoka are allied with fans of two other clubs – Górnik Zabrze (since September 1988) and Siarka Tarnobrzeg (since November 2007).
 Their biggest rivals are local neighbours Igloopol Dębica with whom they contest the Dębica Derby.

 History

 First years

 During the first decades of Wisłoka's existence, its football players did not manage to achieve anything worth mentioning.
 In the 1920s and 1930s the team would play games against sides from Tarnów, Mielec, Rzeszów or Jasło.
 In the early 1930s, one of the best teams in Poland – Cracovia, came to Dębica for a friendly game.
 Players from Kraków did not treat this match seriously, as Wisłoka managed to tie against the famous rival.
 However, first 50 years of club's existence can be summarized as not very impressive.
 The most successful were late 1920s, when Wisłoka played in the regional B-Class of Tarnów, which is the equivalent of today's third division.

 First successes in soccer came in the late 50s.
 Firstly, in 1957, now non-existent team Stal Dębica was promoted to the third division for one year.
 Four years later, Stal merged with Wisłoka, and in June 1963 the much stronger team emerged, that won games in Rzeszów's regional league, advancing six points before Czuwaj Przemysl.
 Then, in the play-offs for the national third division, Wisłoka came out as the third team and did not manage to earn promotion.
 Dębica's opponents included Victoria Jaworzno, Star Starachowice, Orzeł Rapid (which later became GKS Katowice) and Górnik Sosnowiec.
 In the mid-60s, favorite player of Wisłoka's supporters was the top-scorer Jerzy Maślanka.
 Even though he studied in Rzeszów, he always had enough time to come to Dębica and put on the white-green jersey.
 In 1966, Wisłoka's officials brought in a veteran midfielder Ludwik Poświat, who, as a 17-year-old, talented teenager, had won the Championships of Poland (in 1948, with Cracovia).
 He finished his career in 1972 and remained in Dębica, becoming a trainer of youth teams.
 Poświat died in 1976.

 In the 1966–67 season, the team was expected to advance to the third tier.
 Wisłoka managed to do so, but not without problems.
 After fall season, Wisłoka was second, behind the reserve team of Stal Rzeszów.
 In the spring of 1967, they kept a streak of 12 consecutive games without a loss and won promotion.